 Not a fan of pulled pork?
 Try the bbq pulled jackfruit.
 Don’t like the idea of meat-based hot dogs, then bite into their delectable vegan Hillbilly Chili Dawgs.
 From tofu scramble to tempe bacon, you can get all the flavour without the cruelty.
 Make sure to try the Orange Bird BBQ which is the signature dish everyone raves about.

 It doesn’t stop with the food, there are also a range of craft drafts from IPA to hefeweizen, porter to stout some of which have been brewed with strange ingredients like salt.

 8. Pose for an IG photo with your tacos

 If you do enjoy meaty dishes and are looking for the best place to eat in Orlando, then you have to head over to Hunger Street Tacos.
-The food is 100% genuine Mexican where the standards to maintain authenticity are high but you will get street food cravings sorted in a form interesting environment.
+It is 100% genuine Mexican food where the standards to maintain authenticity are high but you will get your street food cravings sorted in an interesting environment.

 Hunger Street Tacos was named after a street in Mexico City where the founders, Seydi and Joseph, met and enjoyed many types of street food, among which a specific type of taco native to Mexico City that uses a particular cut of meat.
 After returning to the US, a career in Finance, and two children, they, along with Joseph’s brother David the third founder, decided to open the restaurant to serve the same street food they enjoyed back in Mexico and which had become a craving for them.